Team-BHP > Commercial Vehicles

 The naïve patriot in me since decades now has eyes set on the Charles De Gaulle instead.
 India should try to build something in that area.
 It has optimum size and aerial complement.
 India is mastering marine compact nuclear power stations now with subs already.
 Next IAC if there is one - should be a mid-sized nuclear carrier with catapults that can launch existing platforms like Rafale-M / Mig29K along with some small recon planes.
 A supercarrier at least for another 2 decades should not even be on the table.
 It would be better to invest more in submarines or frigates instead IMO.

-Reinhard is online now (2) Thanks
+Reinhard is offline (2) Thanks

 Old 26th May 2021, 16:11 #149